Winner of the thirteenth RIBA Norman Foster Foundation Travelling Scholarship announced

 “I am delighted that the 2019 RIBA Norman Foster Travelling Scholarship has been awarded to Siti Nurafaf Ismail, to support her research into communities affected by natural disasters.
 Siti’s impressive proposal clearly demonstrated her commitment to architecture and her motivation for the project.
 I look forward to seeing her findings and wish her all the best for her travels to Hokkaido and Karachi.”

 First established in 2006, the scholarship is now in its thirteenth year and is intended to fund international research on a topic related to the survival of our towns and cities, in a location of the student’s choice.
-Past RIBA Norman Foster Foundation Scholars have travelled through the Americas, Europe, Africa, South East Asia, the Middle and the Far East, and Russia.
+Past RIBA Norman Foster Foundation Scholars have traveled through the Americas, Europe, Africa, South East Asia, the Middle and the Far East, and Russia.

 Past recipients of the RIBA Norman Foster Foundation Travelling Scholarship: